A simple plugin to toggle a GPIO pin on a RPi. This can be toggled through a onscreen button, external button, printer events or custom GCODE.

 • Usage: If you have a light, that is turned off when voltage is applied to the pin (wired in negative logic), you should turn on this option, so the light isn’t on when you reboot your Raspberry Pi.

-• Light is a button: If true, the output will be treated as a button press.
+• Treat light pin as a button: If true, the output will be treated as a button press.

 • Usage: This function allows OctoLight to toggle the Raspberry Pi pin on and off with a small delay to allow for lights that require a button press to change states.